evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### GraphLookup

-The [`$graphLookup`]({{< docsref "reference/operator/aggregation/graphLookup/" >}}) pipeline stage lets you look up and accumulate documents where a particular field matches a given field in the current collection and recursively those whose fields matches the provided field in the result set.
+The [`$graphLookup`]({{< docsref "reference/operator/aggregation/graphLookup/" >}}) pipeline stage performs a recursive search on a specified collection to match field A of one document to some field B of the other documents.
+For the matching documents, the stage repeats the search to match field A from the matching documents to the field B of the remaining documents until no new documents are encountered or until a specified depth.
+To each output document, $graphLookup adds a new array field that contains the traversal results of the search for that document.

-This example computes the social network graph for users in the `contacts` collection:
+The following example computes the social network graph for users in the `contacts` collection, recursively matching the value in the `friends` field to the `name` field, up to recursive depth of 1.

 ```java
 graphLookup('contacts', '$friends', 'friends', 'name', 'socialNetwork',